prysmaticlabs/documentation/website/docs/prysm-usage/checkpoint-sync.md

 <!--meta: start by concisely communicating the user value using terms that most readers will be familiar with -->

-**Checkpoint sync** is a feature that significantly reduces the time it takes for your beacon node to sync with the beacon chain.
+**Checkpoint sync** is a feature that significantly speeds up the initial sync between your beacon node and the Beacon Chain.
 With checkpoint sync configured, your beacon node will begin syncing from a recently finalized checkpoint instead of syncing from genesis.
 This can make installations, validator migrations, validator onboarding, recoveries, and testnet deployments way faster.

 This how-to walks you through two ways to configure checkpoint sync: syncing via **network**, and syncing via **file**.